sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 excerpt: "Serverless, Lambda, API Gateway, S3, Route53"
 mathjax: "true"
 ---
-# Build a Serverless Site with Static and Dynamic Content Using Lambda, API Gateway, S3 and Route53
+# Deploy a Serverless Site with Static and Dynamic Content Using Lambda, API Gateway, S3 and Route53
 _____
 In this tutorial, you will learn how to deploy a serverless website utilizing S3 for static website hosting and Lambda and API Gateway to deliver dynamic content.
 Route53 may also be used to register and connect a domain name.